rhe33/cs400-X-Team-009/rules.md

 ## How we will assign (and reassign) tasks

+We plan to focus on the most difficult parts of each program as a group.
+Also, we will assign a person to work on each method in the program and collaborate when necessary.

 ## How will we track progress (and follow-up) on completion of tasks